raceybe/cpanel-ddns/README.md

 # cpanel-ddns

-This project is intended to provide a cPanel server environment which mimics a DynDns compatible server.
+This project is intended to provide a cPanel server environment which mimics a DynDns compatible server using the dyndns2 protocol.
 The credentials, hostname, and IP addresses are supplied to the script through a GET HTTPS request made by the client.
 The server script processes this request, extracts the credentials, hostname, and IP address and pushes the update to the cPanel DNS server through the cPanel API 2 interface.
 A response is returned to the client by outputting a string containing the response code and the request information, if applicable.
 The expected responses are described at https://www.dnsomatic.com/wiki/api and https://help.dyn.com/remote-access-api/return-codes/.

 ## Getting Started